strongloop/loopback-workspace/README.md

 **Basic**

-The `loopback-workspace` itself if a loopback application.
+The `loopback-workspace` itself if a loopback component.
 The following will load the workspace in the current working directory (`process.cwd()`).

 ```js